Lancair Columbia 300 Training

 Many aircraft owners choose to schedule an additional (fourth) day after the initial transition training to allow time for a BFR and/or IPC.
 This can be discussed with the instructor at the time of scheduling.

-The 3-day course is $1950.
-Additional information on rates is available here: www.flyhpa.com/rates.
+The three day course is typically $1950.
+Additional information on rates is available at www.flyhpa.com/rates.

 Location of Training

 We can train at our location in Houston, Texas, or we can come to your home airport.
-If we come to you, travel fees would apply.
-Many owners schedule us to deliver their airplane to them after the purchase.
-That allows us to begin training when the airplane arrives, or training can be conducted enroute to the home airport.
+If we come to you, travel fees will apply.
+Many owners will schedule us to deliver their airplane to them after they have completed its purchase.
+That allows us to begin training when the airplane arrives.
+Alternatively, training can be conducted en route to the home airport.

-The customer must provide the aircraft for training with appropriate insurance.
+The customer must provide the aircraft for training along with the appropriate insurance.
 We do not offer a Columbia 300 for rent.
 Our focus is on providing training specific to your aircraft and equipment.

-We pair up customers and instructors based on instructor qualifications and availability.
-If you want to learn more about our specific instructors, you can Meet the Team.
+We pair up pilots and instructors based on instructor qualifications and availability.
+If you’d like to learn more about our specific instructors, you can Meet the Team.